RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Metadata.md

     major_event: true # Determines whether or not the event should be listed on certain pages.
 ---
 %%
-start_desc_example: This is the description for the start of the event.
-The program will search all hidden comments across the page to see if it can find the referenced string.
+"start_desc_example": "This is the description for the start of the event.
+The program will search all hidden comments across the page to see if it can find the referenced string."
-end_desc_example: This is the description for the end of the event, if it has one.
+"end_desc_example": "This is the description for the end of the event, if it has one."
 %%
 ```
 # Star Example